JustinLamMSFT/microsoft/microsoft-365/enterprise/office-365-e3.md

 - ### Is internet access required for Microsoft 365?

     Internet access is required to install and activate all Office 365 plans and to manage your subscription account.
-Internet connectivity is also required to access Microsoft 365 cloud productivity services, including email, conferencing, IT management, and other services.
+Internet connectivity is also required to access Microsoft 365 cloud productivity services, including email, conferencing, IT management, and other services.<sup><a aria-label="Footnote 7" href="https://www.microsoft.com/en-us/microsoft-365/enterprise/office-365-e3?activetab=pivot:overviewtab#footnote-7" class="ms-rte-link">7</a></sup>

     Many Office 365 plans also include the desktop version of Microsoft 365, for example, Microsoft 365 Business Standard and Office 365 E3.
 One of the benefits of having the desktop version of Microsoft 365 apps is that you can work offline and have the confidence that the next time you connect to the internet all your work will automatically sync, so you never have to worry about your documents being up to date.
 Your desktop version of Microsoft 365 is also automatically kept up to date and upgraded when you connect to the internet, so you always have the latest tools to help you work.
-[Compare Office 365 plans](https://www.microsoft.com/en-us/microsoft-365/enterprise/compare-office-365-plans).
+[Compare Office 365 plans](https://www.microsoft.com/en-us/microsoft-365/enterprise/office365-plans-and-pricing).

-- ### What is Microsoft FastTrack?
+- ### What is FastTrack?

     FastTrack for Microsoft 365 is the customer success service that helps you move to Microsoft 365, smoothly and with confidence, and deliver business value faster.